 This comes out to drivers earning $1,137 per week.
 From the data set provided, we can also see that at the lowest point, salaries were $17,200 per year.
 We’re assuming that this is a part-time position wherein the driver did not log a lot of time.

 Alternatively, the high-end salary was $166,000 per year.
 These drivers either have a very long tenure, but most likely they’re owner-operators.

 Pay Per Hour

-For an experienced independent truck driver, the rate per mile could be as high as 60 cents a mile.
-This means for an experienced independent truck driver traveling an average of 70 miles an hour on the interstate can make an average of 42 dollars an hour.
-If the haul, or trip, equals out to 800 miles then the driver will make $480.
+For an experienced independent truck driver, the rate per mile could be as high as 80 cents a mile.
+This means for an experienced independent truck driver traveling an average of 70 miles an hour on the interstate can make an average of 56 dollars an hour.
+If the haul, or trip, equals out to 800 miles then the driver will make $640.
 This of course does not include his or her rates for accommodations.

 Experience and Reputation

-Until a driver builds a reputation as a professional and reliable truck driver they will have to be satisfied with a lower pay rate.
-Just like many other job professions out there, a truck driver salary will depend on a person’s ability to perform at or above the client’s expectations.
+Until a driver builds a reputation as a professional and reliable CDL driver they will have to be satisfied with a lower pay rate.
+Just like many other job professions out there, the truck driver job pay amount you earn will depend on a person’s ability to perform at or above the employer’s expectations.